gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 The devil as the principle of restlessness.

 This is not orthodox Christianity.
-It is Goethe's mature philosophy — his conviction that negation, resistance, striving against, are as essential to human development
+It is Goethe's mature philosophy, his conviction that negation, resistance, striving against, are as essential to human development